Tanzu for Kubernetes Operations on VxRail

-- Create a cluster group
+- Create a cluster group.

 - Add management cluster to Tanzu Mission Control

-- Create Kubernetes workload clusters
+- Create Kubernetes workload clusters.

-- Attach existing Kubernetes clusters
+- Attach existing Kubernetes clusters.

-- Install Tanzu toolkit packages and extensions
+- Install Tanzu toolkit packages and applications via helm charts.

-- Configure policies
+- Configure policies and policies templates.

-Create a Cluster Group
+Create a cluster group

 Creating a cluster group for different deployments or site is an optional step.
 The advantage is that it organizes different cluster types and policies can be applied to all cluster at the group level.
 Create cluster groups from the left menu pane in Tanzu Mission Control portal.

-Add Management Cluster to Tanzu Mission Control
+Add management cluster to Tanzu Mission Control

 For Tanzu Mission Control to manage the Tanzu Kubernetes Grid environment, the management cluster need to be registered to it.
 The following steps depict the management cluster registration process.

-- In the Tanzu Mission Control portal, navigate to Administration > Management clusters and click on Register Management Cluster and select type of management cluster you are registering
+- In the Tanzu Mission Control portal, navigate to Administration > Management clusters and click on Register Management Cluster and select type of management cluster you are registering.

 - Enter name, cluster group, description, and label information if desired.
 Labels help organize various Tanzu Mission Control objects and that can be sorted and displayed easily.